• BRAND WORK

 Comedian Jeff Greenspan shares behind-the-scenes stories from viral pranks he’s pulled on corporate crooks, privacy creeps, and other modern messes.

-Before comedy, Jeff was BuzzFeed’s first Chief Creative Officer, worked closely with "Zuck" at Facebook, and was a creative director at too many ad agencies to count.
+Before comedy, Jeff was BuzzFeed’s first Chief Creative Officer, worked closely with "Zuck" at Facebook, and was a creative director at more ad agencies than he cares to recall

-Jeff also gets personal, sharing how the media warped his sense of self-worth as a gay man, and how those same forces quietly shape us all.
+Jeff also shares how the media warped his sense of self-worth as a gay man, and how those same forces shape us all.

 You’ll leave laughing, thinking, and maybe plotting schemes of your own.